 Anneka Di Lorenzo - Penthouse Pet of The Year 1975

-Anneka Di Lorenzo figured prominently in Bob Guccione’s vision to create an erotic cinema that was as lavishly imagined and produced as any gargantuan Hollywood epic; to that end, he brought Di Lorenzo—whom he had personally re-named on making her a Pet, believing the new handle more exotic—and Lori Wagner and other Penthouse Pets to Rome to make his epic Caligula.
+Anneka Di Lorenzo figured prominently in Bob Guccione’s vision to create erotic cinema that was as lavishly imagined and produced as any gargantuan Hollywood epic; to that end, he brought Di Lorenzo—whom he had personally re-named upon making her a Pet, believing the new title more exotic—along with Lori Wagner and other Penthouse Pets to Rome.
 Frequently usurping his director Tinto Brass, Guccione shot a number of scenes himself, taking particular pride in supervising an explicit lesbian love scene between Anneka Di Lorenzo and Wagner that was also the basis for a subsequent photo spread in Penthouse Magazine.

 While the movie languished in post-production, its co-producer Franco Rossellini decided to use its sets for a different picture, and cast Di Lorenzo in the lead role of Messalina.
 Messalina was a sex “romp” in which Di Lorenzo’s character cheats on her emperor husband with the likes of Tomas Milian.

 The movie was directed by Bruno Corbucci, who was clearly more at home with spaghetti Westerns such as Django and The Great Silence.
 Guccione’s vision was not fulfilled, and Di Lorenzo’s movie career did not take off.
-In the late 80’s things got ugly when Di Lorenzo filed a suit against Guccione which she ostensibly won—although her settlement, in a Leon-Uris-style twist, was a measly five dollars or so.
+In the late 80’s, things got ugly when Di Lorenzo filed a suit against Guccione, which she technically won—although her settlement, in a Leon-Uris-style twist, was a measly five dollars or so.

 Victoria Lynn Johnson - Penthouse Pet of The Year 1977

-Victoria Lynn Johnson, also known as Victoria Lynn, was an especial favorite of not just Penthouse readers but, clearly, of founder and editor Bob Guccione himself.
-This is very nearly another let-us-count-the-ways scenario.
+Victoria Lynn Johnson, also known as Victoria Lynn, was a special favorite of not just Penthouse readers, but of Bob Guccione himself.
 First off, she’s a natural redhead.
 Secondly, she has a perfect classical figure.
-While the likes of Avril Lund had what one might call massive chest appeal, it’s clear, going over the Penthouse archives, that Guccione’s own taste tended toward a more realistic model.
+While the likes of Avril Lund had massive chest appeal, it’s clear going over the Penthouse archives that Guccione’s own taste tended toward a more realistic model.
 Thirdly, she was a remarkably adept model in terms of posing, and always looked great in the favored Guccione costumes and props: floppy hats, half-bras, post-Victorian garter belts, you name ‘em.
-Not just Pet of the Month for August 1976, and 1977 Pet of the Year, but a frequent cover girl all the way into the early 80’s.
+Lynn was featured not just as Pet of the Month for August 1976, and 1977 Pet of the Year, but a frequent cover girl all the way into the early 80’s.

 Angela Adams - Penthouse Pet, November 1972